Mercer kernels and integrated variance experimental design: connections between Gaussian process regression and polynomial approximation: Integrated variance experimental design

-\sedit A different connection to optimal design theory can be made by finding a \textit{finite} parameterization for the Mercer kernel $K$ and converting the problem into one of parametric model fitting and prediction~\cite{Fedorov1996,Fedorov1997,Fedorov2007,Harari2014}.
-Such approaches decompose the kernel by computing a truncated Karhunen-Lo\`{e}ve expansion~\cite{Fedorov2007,Harari2014} of the Gaussian process; alternatively, one can use a polar spectral approximation~\cite{Spock2010} of the kernel to avoid computing its eigenfunctions.
-In either case, once the kernel has been decomposed and truncated, one can write the posterior mean of the GP prediction as a linear combination of finitely many basis functions,
+\sedit A different connection to optimal design theory can be made by finding a finite parameterization (and hence, in general, an \textit{approximation}) of \ddedit the Mercer kernel $K$ and converting the problem into one of parametric model fitting and prediction~\cite{Fedorov1996,Fedorov1997,Fedorov2007,Harari2014}.
+Such approaches decompose the kernel by \ssedit computing a Karhunen-Lo\`{e}ve expansion~\cite{Fedorov2007,Harari2014} of the Gaussian process and then truncating it; \ddedit alternatively, one can use a polar spectral approximation~\cite{Spock2010} of the kernel to avoid computing its eigenfunctions.
+In either case, once the kernel has been decomposed and truncated, one can approximate the posterior mean of the GP prediction as a linear combination of finitely many basis functions,

 In optimal design theory, one may then seek experiments to best learn about the mean structure $m_0$, the parameters $\theta_1, \ldots, \theta_{\ell}$, or to minimize some uncertainty in the prediction.
-These choices correspond to different classical ``alphabetic optimality'' criteria applied to the corresponding information matrix, e.g., $A$, $D$, or $G$-optimal design.
+These choices correspond to different classical ``alphabetic optimality'' criteria applied to the corresponding information matrix, e.g., $A$, $D$, $G$, \ssedit or $I$-optimal \ddedit design.

 The IVAR design procedure presented in this paper, however, does not require a finite parameterization of the kernel; instead it can use a closed-form expression for the posterior covariance, with no truncation.
 A direct comparison between such kernel-based procedures (for example, the Sacks-Ylvisaker approach described in \cite{Fedorov1996}) and parametric optimal design theory is outside the scope of this paper; we refer readers to~\cite{Fedorov1996,Steinberg2004,Muller2005,Fedorov2007} instead.
 We will, however, compare our IVAR optimization procedure to other algorithms and design objectives that do not require explicitly finding a finite parameterization of the kernel.
 Later, when comparing GP regression to another surrogate modeling methodology---pseudospectral polynomial approximation, in Section~\ref{sec:spectral}---we will return to the eigenfunction viewpoint of GP regression.
-In that context, our focus will not be {not} on algorithms that require explicit access to the eigenfunctions of the kernel, but rather on how the eigenfunction viewpoint exposes the distinct modeling assumptions made by the two methodologies. \dedit
+In that context, our focus will not be on algorithms that require explicit access to the eigenfunctions of the kernel, but rather on how the eigenfunction viewpoint exposes the distinct modeling assumptions made by the two methodologies. \dedit